Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

    Run the bootstrap script to ensure all the necessary services are operational.

+#. **Before you begin:**

+   - Ensure that you have configured your ipv4 network.
+      - If you do not see an ipv4 network configured, you might need to change your virtual networking configuration using  `these instructions <troubleshoot_virtual_network.rst>`_.
+   - From the Virtual Network Editor dialog, ensure you uncheck Automatic Settings and select the correct VMNet connection and NIC.
+      - Once you select an NIC, ensure that you do not ave conflicting NICs selected.

 #.
 Run the below mentioned commands to check the status of different services that are part of CORTX.

    ::